The bridge, the tip and the nostrils

 Most nose jobs in Charlotte are done to fix more than one part of the nose at the same time.
 But every once in a while, a patient wants a modification to just one part of the nose — the bridge, the tip of the nostrils.

 When the bridge of the nose is operated on, it can be to correct a hump in the nose (or an outright deviated septum) or it can be to narrow the whole nose as a prelude to operating on the nostrils.
 This may mean fracturing the nasal bones, which will lead to a longer recovery time.

 And then there are the nostrils.
-Usually, when a Charlotte NC Rhinoplasty is performed here it’s because they’re too wide — they should be no wider than the space between the corners of your eyes, no matter how narrow or broad your head is.
+Usually, when a rhinoplasty is performed here it’s because they’re too wide — they should be no wider than the space between the corners of your eyes, no matter how narrow or broad your head is.
 The tricky part is getting them to be perfectly symmetrical.